-To establish a procedural framework outlining the discipline process for officers and employees of The University of Texas System Police.
+To establish a procedural framework outlining the discipline process for peace officers, telecommunicators, and public safety officers (the latter also referred to in some circumstances as guards) of The University of Texas System Police.
 The objective is to provide an appeal process for disciplinary action as the result of a suspension without pay, demotion, or termination from employment.
 This Policy should be read in conjunction with ODOP Policy 204 - Compliant Investigation and ODOP Policy 205 - Grievance Procedure.